 Project-Specific Assumptions

+The score analysis for the CNPPID irrigator lease project included several specific operational assumptions as well as consideration of year-to-year variability in enrolled acres, the possible frequency of reduced-allocation years in which the lease cannot occur, and changes in return flows resulting from reduced irrigation deliveries.
+These topics are addressed in the following sections.

+Operational Assumptions

 Other assumptions made in the score analysis that are specific to the operations of the CNPPID irrigator lease project include the following:

 CNPPID irrigator lease water is credited to the Lake McConaughy EA in October.